tensorflow/compression/README.md

 TensorFlow Compression.
 This may be necessary to install it on platforms for which we don't provide precompiled binaries (currently only Linux and Darwin).

-We use the custom-op Docker images (e.g.
+You can use the custom-op Docker images (e.g.
 `tensorflow/tensorflow:nightly-custom-op-ubuntu16`) for building pip packages for Linux.
 Note that this is different from `tensorflow/tensorflow:devel`.
 To be compatible with the TensorFlow pip package, the GCC version must match, but